Wipawee0040/olist-data-pipeline/README.md

 🏗️ Architecture & Implementation
 1. Ingestion (Bronze Layer) - Apache Spark
 Raw data contained complex issues like multiline records and column shifts that standard SQL could not handle.

-Solution: Used PySpark on Databricks to read, clean, and standardize the schema.
+- Solution: Used PySpark on Databricks to read, clean, and standardize the schema.

-Key Code: Located in /notebooks.
+- Key Code: Located in /notebooks.

 2. Transformation (Gold Layer) - dbt
 Transformed data into a Star Schema optimized for BI tools.

-Fact Table: fact_orders (Centralized transactions, revenue, and order status).
+- Fact Table: fact_orders (Centralized transactions, revenue, and order status).

-Dimension Tables: dim_customers, dim_products, dim_date, etc.
+- Dimension Tables: dim_customers, dim_products, dim_date, etc.

-Technique: Used CTEs (Common Table Expressions) for readable code and COALESCE to handle NULL values in financial calculations.
+- Technique: Used CTEs (Common Table Expressions) for readable code and COALESCE to handle NULL values in financial calculations.

 3. Data Quality & Testing
 Data integrity is enforced using dbt tests.
 The pipeline will fail if critical business logic is violated.

-Tests Implemented:
+- Tests Implemented:

-not_null & unique: On Primary Keys.
+- not_null & unique: On Primary Keys.

-Business Logic: "Total payment amount must be non-negative" (>= 0).
+- Business Logic: "Total payment amount must be non-negative" (>= 0).

-Relationships: Referential integrity between Fact and Dimensions.
+- Relationships: Referential integrity between Fact and Dimensions.

-(All checks passed successfully)

-📊 Final Result (Star Schema)
-The final fact_orders table consolidates data from orders, payments, and items, ready for analysis.

 🔗 How to Run
 Clone the repository: